Wireless Network Design Basics: Mistakes to Avoid at All Costs [Q&A]

 So, why do so many wireless network designs fail to deliver?
 Many IT Managers CIOs and of course, consultants, fall into the same handful of traps that can get in the way of success.

-To help you understand how complex designing a robust, safe and easy to manage WLAN can actually be, we sat down with our very own Michael McNamee (Mobility Practice Manager and Senior Network Engineer) to discuss the many challenges IT Managers, CIOs and consultants have to navigate as well as several common mistakes they keep making.
+To help you understand how complex designing an enterprise-grade wireless network can actually be, we sat down with our very own Michael McNamee (Mobility Practice Manager and Senior Network Engineer) to discuss the many challenges IT Managers, CIOs and consultants have to navigate as well as several common mistakes they keep making.

 SecurEdge Networks: What makes designing a high-performance WLAN so challenging today?